app-sre/dashdotdb/docs/design/slo_doc_tracking_for_slo_metric_data.md

 Example: *(same as above)*

 In addition, 'slo_doc' (type string) is added as a **required** query parameter.
+This is a breaking change.
 The rationale for this being required is to ensure clients are receiving only the data they expect to be receieving.
-Consequently, all clients (e.g. qontract reconcile) consuming this API must be updated to specify the 'slo_doc' query parameter.
+Consequently, all clients consuming this API must be updated to specify the 'slo_doc' query parameter.

 ---